HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

   f.
 Tester name and contact details <br />
   g.
 List of interactions included in your integration (eg Get Practitioner, Get Location, Search Location)

-2. For each test supply screen shots of: <br />
+2. For each test supply screen shots of the user interface for: <br />
   a. the input data as entered in the integrating system (“the system”) <br />
   b. any warnings or error messages presented by the system <br />
   c. the confirmation or result of the request presented by the system <br />

+3. For each test supply a text file with the json request (update / add) or response (get/search).

 ### Tests